open-cogsci/sigmund-ai/readme.md

 This is a working prototype of an AI-based tutor that asks open-ended questions to students based on sections from a textbook.
 The AI gives feedback until the student answers the question correctly.
 This is intended as formative testing.

-Heymans uses OpenAI chat models and required an OpenAI API key.
+Heymans uses OpenAI chat models and requires an OpenAI API key.

 ## Installation